dwmkerr/crosswords-js/README.md

  * State reported in demo
  * DONE: Fix defocus bug
  * don't use cdns (shit when poor connectivity)
+ * Better AngularJS based sample app
+ * Styling on right and bottom edges is wrong.
+ * Support select clue in sample app
+ * Side by side across and down clues in sample app.

 #### The Crossword Definition

 The Crossword Definition is a minimal object that defines the crossword.
 It should have the following properties:

 crosswordDefinition.width: The width of the crossword. crosswordDefinition.height: The hight of the crossword. crosswordDefinition.acrossClues: The clues which go across. crosswordDefinition.downClues: The clues which go down.

 Clues have the following fields:

 clue.number: The clue number.
 clue.length: The length, an array such as [6] or [4,2]. clue.clue: The actual clue text.

+### The Crossword Model

+The Crossword Model is the object built by the main `crossword` function.

+### State Changed Messages

+`clueSelected`: Fired when the selected clue is changed.

 ### Keyboard Functionality